-Pursuant to the terms of the AIP, participants are eligible to receive, at the discretion of the Compensation Committee, a pro (2) rata portion of their award, based upon actual achievement of applicable performance objectives, if their employment is terminated due to death, disability or retirement (at age 65 or at age 55 with at least 10 years of service with the Company, or earlier with prior approval of the Company).
-As of December 31, 2019, each of Messrs.
-Edwards, Wyatt and Drendel was retirement eligible under the AIP.
-Amounts shown in the table assume that the Compensation Committee approved such pro rata payouts.
+- (1) Pursuant to the terms of the AIP, participants are eligible to receive, at the discretion of the Compensation Committee, a pro rata portion of their award, based upon actual achievement of applicable performance objectives, if their employment is terminated due to death, disability or retirement (at age 65 or at age 55 with at least 10 years of service with the Company, or earlier with prior approval of the Company).
+As of December 31, 2020, Mr. Wyatt was retirement eligible under the AIP.
+Amounts shown in the table assume that the Compensation Committee approved such pro rata payouts. - (2) Pursuant to the terms of the AIP, in the event of a change in control of the Company (as defined in the AIP), within 30 days thereafter, we will pay to each participant immediately prior to such change in control (regardless of whether such participant remains in the employ of the Company following the change in control) an award equal to his or her target incentive for the AIP plan cycle then underway (prorated to the date of the change in control).
+Pursuant to the agreements with the NEOs, in the event of a termination of employment following a change in control, the executive would receive a pro rata bonus based on actual achievement of applicable performance objectives (or, for Mr. Wyatt, actual performance for the prior year's bonus).
+Because actual performance was less than target performance, amounts shown in the table reflect the 2020 target amount under the AIP.

-- (3)Pursuant to Mr. Edwards' agreement, he would receive a pro rata bonus, based upon actual achievement of applicable performance objectives, upon a termination due to death, but not due to disability. - (4) Pursuant to the terms of the AIP, in the event of a change in control of the Company (as defined in the AIP), within 30 days thereafter, we will pay to each participant immediately prior to such change in control (regardless of whether such participant remains in the employ of the Company following the change in control) an award equal to his or her target incentive for the AIP plan cycle then underway (prorated to the date of the change in control).
-Pursuant to the agreements with the NEOs other than Mr. Drendel, in the event of a termination of employment following a change in control, the executive would receive a pro rata bonus based on actual achievement of applicable performance objectives (or, for Mr. Wyatt, actual performance for the prior year's bonus).
-Because actual performance was less than target performance, amounts shown in the table reflect the 2019 target amount under the AIP. - Estimate of gross-up payment also assumes acceleration of vesting our outstanding and unvested equity incentive awards, see below discussion under the heading "-Equity Incentive Awards." - Assumes that severance is paid pursuant to the general severance policy for United States employees. - (7) Reflects reimbursement of outplacement expenses and for tax and financial planning services.
-Note that, in certain circumstances, Mr. Wyatt would also be entitled to reimbursement for costs of relocation following a termination of employment; however, estimates of these costs are not included in the amounts above.
+- (3) Assumes that severance is paid pursuant to the general severance policy for United States employees. - (4) Assumes the executive is not self-employed or employed by another entity at the end of the Termination Benefits Period and accordingly, receives an additional six months of severance and an additional six months of benefits continuation. - (5) Reflects reimbursement of outplacement expenses and for tax and financial planning services.
+Note that, in certain circumstances, Mr. Wyatt would also be entitled to reimbursement for costs of relocation following a termination of employment; however, estimates of these costs are not included in the amounts above. - (6) Estimate of gross-up payment also assumes acceleration of vesting our outstanding and unvested equity incentive awards.
+See below discussion under the heading "-Equity Incentive Awards."